Probing the quantum metric of 3D topological insulators: Declarations

 \section{Declarations}

 \bmhead{Funding} G.S. acknowledges support from the Swiss National Science Foundation (grant no. PZ00P2\_223542).
 E.L. acknowledges the financial support from Projects No. PID2023-152225NB-I00 and Severo Ochoa MATRANS42 (No. CEX2023-001263-S) of the Spanish Ministry of Science and Innovation (Grant No. MICIU/AEI/10.13039/501100011033 and FEDER, EU)"), Projects No. TED2021-129857B-I00 and PDC2023-145824-I00 funded by MCIN/AEI/10.13039/501100011033 and European Union NextGeneration EU/PRTR and by project nº 2021 SGR 00445 by the Generalitat de Catalunya.
+M.C. acknowledges support from PNRR MUR project PE0000023-NQSTI, and by Italian Ministry of University and Research (MUR) PRIN 2022 under the Grant No. 2022LP5K7 (BEAT).
 R.M. acknowledges the financial support from the PNRR MUR project PE0000023-NQSTI and the SPIGA project funded by the European Union – NextGenerationEU - PNRR - M4C2, Investment Line 1.1 - PRIN 2022 - ID P2022LXNYN.
 M.T.M. and C.O. acknowledge partial support by the Italian Ministry of Foreign Affairs and International Cooperation PGR12351 (ULTRAQMAT) and from PNRR MUR Project No. PE0000023-NQSTI (TOPQIN).
+This work was supported by the Swiss State Secretariat for Education, Research and Innovation (SERI) under contract no. MB22.00071, by the Gordon and Betty Moore Foundation (grant no. 332 GBMF10451 to A.D.C.), by the European Research Council (ERC).

-\bmhead{Availability of data} The data that support the findings of this study are available via Zenodo at 10.5281/zenodo.16910820 and from the corresponding authors upon reasonable request. \bmhead{Acknowledgments} We thank Jean-Marc Triscone for fruitful discussions and Marco Lopes for technical support. \bmhead{Author contributions} E.L. proposed the use of Sb$_2$Te$_3$ topological insulator to probe the quantum metric.
+\bmhead{Availability of data} The data that support the findings of this study are available via Zenodo at 10.5281/zenodo.16910820 and from the corresponding authors upon reasonable request. \bmhead{Acknowledgments} We thank Jean-Marc Triscone for fruitful discussions and Marco Lopes for technical support.
+We thank Alberto Morpurgo and Ignacio Gutiérrez for support with the device fabrication. \bmhead{Author contributions} E.L. proposed the use of Sb$_2$Te$_3$ topological insulator to probe the quantum metric.
 R.M. coordinated the production of Sb$_2$Te$_3$.
 G.S. and E.L. fabricated the devices, performed the transport measurements and data analysis with contribution by S.G..
 M.T.M. performed the theory calculations with help from M.C. and C.O.
 A.D.C. supervised the experimental work, and C.O. supervised the theoretical work.
 All authors contributed to writing the manuscript with a first presentation provided by G.S. \bmhead{Competing interests} The authors declare no competing interests.